The FY 2020 / 2021 IT project request window opened at 8 a.m. on Monday, November 11, 2019 and will close on Monday, March 2, 2020.

 - The EBCOs meet to review project requests selected by the CIO.
 They may also choose to include approved project requests that were not part of the CIO's initial list.

-- The EBCOs will select the top 20 projects using a scoring rubric and prioritize them by April 02, 2015.
+- The EBCOs will select the top 20 projects using a scoring rubric and prioritize them.

-- The top 15 requests that have the highest ranking scores will become projects managed by the project managers in the IT Project Management Office.
+- The top 15 requests with the highest ranking scores will become projects managed by the project managers in the IT Project Management Office.

 - Project requests ranked 16 through 20 will be placed on a contingency list.
 Their completion will depend on the availability of time and resources.
 Those project requests not selected during the request cycle may be submitted again the following year.